Asher-1/ACloudViewer/doc/package-on-linux.md

 # package for CloudViewer
 1. Copy copylib_ubuntu.sh to build directory
 		copy scripts/copylib_ubuntu.sh BUILD_DIR/bin/
-2. Find dependeces for ErowCloudViewer and you will get lib directory with dependences such as *.so in it cd BUILD_DIR/bin/
+2. Find dependeces for ACloudViewer and you will get lib directory with dependences such as *.so in it cd BUILD_DIR/bin/
 		./copylib_ubuntu.sh CloudViewer
 		mv lib/* ./ && rm -rf lib